jundalisay/spblist/content/en/research/sarkar/microvita/chapter-03b.md

 An example is in a mythological fable in the epic Rámáyana where Ahalyá was turned into stone for a sin she committed.

-There are two ill-effects when people get detached from non-carbonic pabula and become increasingly engrossed in carbonic pabula:
+There are 2 ill-effects when people get detached from non-carbonic pabula and become increasingly engrossed in carbonic pabula:

 1. The arena of one’s own carbonic pabula will increase -- the mind will gradually and steadily drift towards crude matter.